 Hi, my name is Birkie, so nice to meet you!
-I’m a 3 yo, 45lb “Pocket Pittie".
+I’m a 4 yo, 47 lb “Pocket Pittie".
 I came into foster care on February 25th after having a rough start to my life.
-My foster mom and furry brother took me under their wing and I'm learning what it means to be a house dog and to be a part of the family.
+My foster mom and furry brother took me under their wing and I'm learning what it means to be loved and to be a part of the family.

 Foster mom says I learn quickly, as I mastered potty training and a few basic tricks in no time.
 My furry foster brother, Max, wasn’t too sure about me at first, as I liked to be right in his face, but after some work on boundaries we’re now good pals.
-However, I do like to steal his toys... what can I say, they look like more fun than what I'm playing with so because of this my foster mom thinks I would do best either as an only dog, or in a household with another tolerant, submissive dog.
-I, of course, never take anything that’s not a dog toy though.
+However, I do like to steal his toys... what can I say, they look like more fun than what I'm playing with.
+I’ve been joining Max at doggy daycare and have been getting good report cards!

 I absolutely LOVE everyone I meet!
-I do well with children 6 yo and above and with some monitoring and further coaching of my boundary behaviors cats aren't so scary either.
-I have bouts of playfulness, but for the most part, I just love to relax and be by my human.
+I do well with kids, and with some monitoring and further coaching of my boundary behaviors, cats aren't so scary either.
+I have bouts of playfulness, and like to explore in the woods with foster mom and brother, but for the most part, I just love to relax and be by my human.
 I have come a long way from my first days in my foster home with having heartworm, a double ear infection, skin issues, and a breast tumor that turned out to be cancerous.
 At the end of March, I had a mastectomy.
 Surgery was high risk because of my heartworm condition, but foster mom says I’m a resilient little girl and through it all my tail never stopped wagging.
 To this date I'm thrilled to report I'm cancer free!!!!

 Birkie's’s adoption fee is $250 and she is being fostered in southeastern Wisconsin.
 Because all our Cupids are fostered in private homes, an approved application MUST be on file before proceeding with a meet-and-greet.
 The online application can be found at http://www.caninecupids.org/adopt-.html.